textcreationpartnership/A01886/README.md

 ##Content Summary##

 #####Front#####

-Hollands leaguer: or, An historical discourse of the life and actions of Dona Britanica Hollandia th
+1. Noctes atque dies patet atri Ianua Ditis.

 #####Body#####

+1. HOLLANDS
+LEAGVER:
+OR,
+AN HISTORICAL
-Hollands leaguer: or, An historical discourse of the life and actions of Dona Britanica Hollandia th **Types of content**
+Discourse of the Life and Actions, of Dona Britanica Hollandia, the Arch-Mistris of the wicked Women of Eutopia.

+**Types of content**

   * There are 8 **verse** lines!